Racial segregation of churches in the United States: Racially-motivated violence

-Acknowledging racial divides
+Acknowledging the existence of racial divides

-Church leaders are beginning to acknowledge racial divides in churches.
+Church leaders are beginning to acknowledge the existence of racial divides within churches.
 In December 2018, the Southern Baptist Theological Seminary released a report addressing their role in perpetuating racism in the Baptist church, specifically in the South.
 The report, which followed the Southern Baptist Convention’s 1995 public apology to African Americans for their participation in systemic racism, documented the specific instances when racism played a role in the denomination's rise.

 Though these divides remain prominent, they are beginning to reduce as congregations become more racially integrated.
 According to the 2012 National Congregations Study, the Pew Research Center found that almost all churchgoers attend services where the vast majority of individuals fall into one racial or ethnic group.
 However, in the past two decades, increased numbers of individuals from other racial groups have joined predominantly white congregations, allowing for more diversity in congregations across the United States.
 These multiracial churches have continued to attract more people searching for inclusive religious experiences.
 A study by sociologists Mark Chaves, Michael Emerson, and Kevin Dougherty found that the percentage of multiracial churches in the U.S. grew from 6 percent to 16 percent in 1998 and 2019, respectively.
 Overall, this does not guarantee that the churches in question consist of increasingly diverse congregations.
 Instead, the percentage of African American churchgoers slightly increased while the percentage of Hispanic churchgoers decreased slightly.